This article is for product and business owners who want to use Chassi’s Customer Lifecycles to orchestrate exceptional customer experiences.

 We suggest leaving secondary events out of your initial Lifecycle until you have a baseline of primary feature use because they add noise to the data without providing any signal.

 These first two stages work together in a process that’s like prospecting for mineral deposits.
-You start with a satellite pass – a very high level view of the whole region, looking for promising land forms that indicate there might be minable material.
+You start with a satellite pass – a very high level view of the whole region, looking for promising land forms that indicate there might be mineable material.
 Once you identify likely sites, you verify each one by conducting increasingly closer passes in each area (aerial photos, ground inspection, drill for samples).

 To detect trouble spots we start by generating a baseline for customer behavior within the business by taking measurements of the material customer activities that we decided on in step 1.